mikemag/MonkeyCAM/README.md

 See the [Releases page](https://github.com/mikemag/MonkeyCAM/releases) for the current release, which includes release notes and links to download binaries.

-At this time there are only Mac OSX binaries, sorry!
-[That will change soon](https://github.com/mikemag/MonkeyCAM/issues/4).

 ## Features and Current Status

 MonkeyCAM is currently a command-line program only.
 The program takes configuration files to